Skip to the main content.

 3. Missing outlier criminal records in locations outside of a candidate’s known geographic footprint.

 Finding names and locations associated with candidates can be done simply, and with background checks that exist in most screening packages.
-Using a Social Security Number search, also known as an ID Trace, and a National Criminal Database to find tips of leads for potential crimes nationwide helps you expand your current search to cover potential gaps.
+Using a Social Security Number search, also known as an Address History Trace, and a National Criminal Plus search to find tips of leads for potential crimes nationwide helps you expand your current search to cover potential gaps.

 Download our eBook to learn how these searches might uncover more crimes ››